Looking for a Traditional Cannoli Recipe?

 - Cook your cannoli, dropping one by one in the oil, until you’ve used all of the dough.
 You should get at least 12-15 cannolis, depending on how large your cookie cutter is.

-- For the fililng, combine the icing ingredients together with a mixer.
+- For the filling, combine the icing ingredients with a mixer.
 If it is too stiff, add a little wine/water; if it seems too runny, add a little more powdered sugar, about 1/4 cup at a time.
 Pipe it into the cannolis.

 - Chop up some chocolate or pistachios and decorate these puppies!
 Let me know how you decided to do it 🙂